Indexicality: In philosophy of mind and metaphysics

 Indexicality is also studied in relation to fundamental issues in epistemology, self-consciousness, and metaphysics, for example asking whether indexical facts are facts that do not follow from the physical facts, and thus also form a link between philosophy of language and philosophy of mind.
 Related ideas include haecceity in medieval scholastic philosophy, and the type-token distinction.

 Some philosophers have used indexicality as a way of defining the self.
 The philosopher Benj Hellie coined the phrase "the vertiginous question" to describe the question of why, of all the subjects of experience out there, this one—the one corresponding to the human being referred to as Benj Hellie—is the one whose experiences are live.
 (The reader is supposed to substitute their own case for Hellie's.)
 Other philosophers have described similar phenomena.
 Tim S. Roberts refers to the question of why a particular organism out of all the organisms that happen to exist happens to be you as the "Even Harder Problem of Consciousness".
-Herbert Spiegelberg has referred to it as the "I-am-me experience", and it has been called the "Ich-Erlebnis" by German psychologists.
+Herbert Spiegelberg has referred to it as the "I-am-me experience", or the "Ich-Erlebnis" in German.
 Japanese philosopher Hitoshi Nagai has used the concept of first person perspectives as a way of defining the self, defining the self as the "one who directly experiences the consciousness of oneself".

 Similar ideas have been discussed by Thomas Nagel in the book The View from Nowhere.
 It contrasts passive and active points of view in how humanity interacts with the world, relying either on a subjective perspective that reflects a point of view or an objective perspective that takes a more detached perspective.
 Nagel describes the objective perspective as the "view from nowhere", one where the only valuable ideas are ones derived independently.